 Ofgem Code of Practice

-Concise Energy have signed up to the Ofgem Voluntary Code of Practice and adhere rigidly to best practices therein.
+Concise Energy has signed up to the Ofgem Voluntary Code of Practice and adheres rigidly to best practices therein.

 In some instances, an energy broker may ask the client for a fee, this isn’t the case with Concise Energy.

 Energy suppliers will normally pay a commission to an energy broker for acquiring or retaining a customer for them, but we will never ask you for money for arranging your contract or engaging in all usual energy brokerage general services unless that is your preferred payment option, this fee will be disclosed before the commencement of the contract; if triggered by the client.